top of page

 • How much does it cost to report to credit bureau

-We charge a flat $99 per debtor that you want to report.
-If your contract includes “collection costs” then you can also include the cost of this service in the balance owed.
+We charge $149 to report a debt, $249 to record a lien, and $349 to do both. ($50 savings) If your contract includes “collection costs” then you can also include the cost of this service in the balance owed.

-• What information do I need to report credit?
+• What information do I need to report credit or record a lien?

 • How do I dispute a debt?